madhuri96/MyAlarmClock/README.md

 # Alarm-Clock using Vanilla JavaScript

--This is a repository for Alarm Clock Developed using Vanilla JavaScript, HTML, CSS.
+- This is a repository for Alarm Clock Developed using Vanilla JavaScript, HTML, CSS.
--It is developed to create a soothing Experience with powerful features and clean interface.
+- It is developed to create a soothing Experience with powerful features and clean interface.

 # Features Required